external facebook instagramlinkedin pinterest playsearch twitteryoutube

 When and How to Harvest for Food Consumption

 The fruits must be fully ripe to be edible.
-At maturity, the husks of fruits become dry and papery, and the fruits drop from the plants.
+At maturity, the husks of fruits become dry and papery, and the fruits turn from green to yellow and drop from the plants.
 Mature fruits should be collected from the ground after they have fallen.
 The husk is inedible and must be removed.

 Eating